Lanes11/Lanes11/README.md

 👨‍💻 About me:
 1. In 2025, participated in the final stage of the All-Russian School Olympiad in Robotics, programming Arduino-based systems.
-2. I received a Bachelor's degree in Systems Analysis and Control (Applied Informatics) from Moscow Aviation Institute and graduated in 2029.
+2. I am currently pursuing a Bachelor's degree in Systems Analysis and Control (Applied Informatics) at Moscow Aviation Institute, with an expected graduation date of 2029.

 📚 Books read:
 1. "Grokking Deep Learning" by Andrew W. Trask